 Add lemon zest, and stir in the vanilla, olive oil and liqueur.
 Turn off the heat.
 Do not let the milk come to the boil.
 Then let the mixture cool for 5–10 minutes.
 Add the beaten egg, flour and bicarbonate of soda and whisk to form a smooth batter.

 Pour the batter into the prepared tin and scatters craisins on top and sprinkle with poppy seed and bake for 30–35 minutes or until pale golden and a skewer inserted into the middle of the cake comes out clean.
-Cool in the tin with oven door ajar for a 20 minutes, then turn out onto a wire rack and cool at room temperature for 1 hour before cutting.
+Cool in the tin with oven door ajar for about 20 minutes, then turn out onto a wire rack and cool at room temperature for 1 hour before cutting.
 Serve just as it is or with honey drizzled ricotta.

 Note: For an alcohol-free version, replace the liqueur with milk/water.
 You can use any fruits like peaches, mixed fruits, strawberry or blueberries.